ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/00-home.md

 # Workshop Goals
 The goals of this workshop are:

-+ Educate developers on the IoT stack offerred by Microsoft
++ Educate developers on the IoT stack offered by Microsoft
 + Educate developers on the Universal Windows Platform (UWP)
 + Educate developers on the Azure services related to IoT